 He wrote this poem in 1962, the period when advertising was growing hugely popular.
-Larkin explicitly presents his view on consumerism, especially on a consumerist society, like America that promoted consumption.
-On the whole, the poem weighs up the promises that billboard advertisements make to the reality of people’s lives.
+Larkin explicitly presents his view on consumerism, especially in a consumerist society, like America that promotes consumption.
+Overall, the poem weighs up the promises that billboard advertisements make to the reality of people’s lives.

 Explore Essential Beauty